mrkkucera/danaj-bot/README.md

    - User Settings > App Settings > Advanced > Developer Mode
 2. Right-click on the source channel (to monitor) and click "Copy Channel ID"
 3. Right-click on the destination channel (to forward to) and click "Copy Channel ID"
+4. (Optional) Right-click on the channel to monitor permissions and click "Copy Channel ID"

 ### 4. Configure the Bot